local-minimum/emotihunt/README.md

 * :white_check_mark: Create feed of previous photos
  * :white_check_mark: A card with Image, Emoji tags below and the scores and date.
  * :white_check_mark: Scrollable area with cards (load 10 at a time)
- * A notification card which sums up scores for all photos on the emoji set
+ * :white_check_mark: A notification card which sums up scores for all photos on the emoji set
 * :white_check_mark: Let selection reset when :white_check_mark: (A) only 1 emoji remains or :white_check_mark: (B) week has passed.
 * :white_check_mark: Let feed have buttons to other pages
 * :white_check_mark: Create about page